-Over 26,000 Amazon shoppers swear by these waterproof storage totes — they're down to $4 a pop
+These massive waterproof storage totes have 26,000+ fans — and they're down to $5 a pop

 One major downside of storage bins is that they're heavy and hard to move.
 You fill them up with your stuff and then need to put some serious muscle into transporting them from place to place.
 Well, Amazon has a light, handled solution — and it's over 45% off.
 They're Ticonn Extra Large Storage Totes and they have more than 26,000 perfect ratings.